BastilleBSD/bastille/docs/chapters/subcommands/console.rst

 console
 =======

-This sub-command launches a login shell into the jail.
+This sub-command launches a login shell into the container.
 Default is password-less root login.

 .. code-block:: shell